 - Transportation departments that allow dangerous or defective roads

-Distracted driving is a leading cause of motorcycle accidents in Texas.
-Motorcycles are already more difficult to see on the roads due to their smaller size, and because drivers are primarily on the lookout for cars, trucks, or other larger vehicles.
+Fact: Distracted driving is a leading cause of motorcycle accidents in Texas.
+Motorcycles are already more difficult to see on the roads due to their smaller size, and because drivers are primarily on the lookout for cars, trucks, or other larger vehicles sharing their space.
 It is all too easy to miss a motorcyclist in a rearview mirror or blind spot and try to turn or change lanes right in front of them.
-Still, the law requires drivers to adequately watch for all types of vehicles that can use the roads, which includes smaller vehicles like motorcycles and bicycles.
+Still, the law requires drivers to adequately watch for all types of vehicles on the roads, including smaller vehicles like motorcycles and bicycles.

-If an insurance claim will not cover your losses, motorcycle accident lawyer Stewart Guss can file a personal injury lawsuit on your behalf.
+If an insurance claim will not cover your losses, Stewart Guss’s motorcycle accident legal team can file a personal injury lawsuit on your behalf.
 Our office will then handle all aspects of your case.
 We will try to reach a favorable settlement agreement, or even represent you at trial if needed.
 Contact our law firm as soon as possible for a free consultation at 800-898-4877, or contact us online to send us a question or get more information.
 We are here to help, and you pay NOTHING unless and until we’ve won your case.

 How to Protect Your Rights After a Motorcycle Accident

 It would make motorcycle accident victims’ lives a lot easier, but even in cases where the other driver is clearly at fault, compensation is not automatically placed in your hand.
 Obtaining compensation usually requires assertive, affirmative steps on the part of the victim and their legal team, and victims can accidentally do things that hurt their chances of recovering compensation.

 After an accident, follow these tips to maximize your chances of recovery: